Galois action on the principal block and cyclic Sylow subgroups: Introduction

 This paper is structured as follows.
 In Section \ref{normaldefect} we prove that Conjecture \ref{conB} follows from the Alperin--McKay--Navarro conjecture.
 To do so, we study the action of $\sigma_1$ on the irreducible characters of blocks with normal defect group.
 The rest of the paper is devoted to proving Theorem \ref{thmA}.
-In Section \ref{reductions}, we reduce Theorem \ref{thmA} to statements on finite simple groups, and in Section \ref{simplegroups}, we prove those statements.
+In Section \ref{reductions}, we reduce Theorem \ref{thmA} to statements on finite simple groups, and in Section \ref{simplegroups} we prove Theorem \ref{Mandi3} thus completing the proof of Theorem \ref{thmA}.

-{\bf Acknowledgements.} The authors would like to thank Gabriel Navarro for an inspiring conversation on Galois action and generating properties of Sylow subgroups during the Workshop on Representations of Finite Groups at the Mathematisches Forschungsinstitut Oberwolfach in March 2019, and for further discussion on the topic.
-They would also like to thank the Mathematical Sciences Research Institute in Berkeley, CA, and its generous staff for providing a collaborative and productive work environment during their residency in the summer of 2019.
+{\bf Acknowledgements.} The authors would like to thank Gabriel Navarro for an inspiring conversation on Galois action and generating properties of Sylow subgroups during the Workshop on Representations of Finite Groups at the MFO in March 2019, and for further discussion on the topic.
+They would also like to thank the MSRI in Berkeley, CA, and its generous staff for providing a collaborative and productive work environment during their residency in the summer of 2019.
 In addition, they thank Gunter Malle for his thorough reading of an early draft of this manuscript and for his helpful comments.
-Part of this work was done while the first-named author was visiting the Department of Mathematical and Computer Sciences at MSU Denver and the Department of Mathematics at the Technische Universit{\"a}t Kaiserslautern.
+Part of this work was done while the first-named author was visiting the Department of Mathematical and Computer Sciences at MSU Denver and the Department of Mathematics at the TU Kaiserslautern.
 She would like to thank everyone at both departments for their warm hospitality.
+Last but not least, the authors are indebted to the anonymous referee for valuable suggestions.